 What are the complications of scarlet fever?

-You also need to understand and be aware of the scarlet fever complications; it may include rheumatic fever and kidney diseases.
+You also need to understand and be aware of scarlet fever complications; it may include rheumatic fever and kidney diseases.
 However, rheumatic fever is an inflammatory disease result from cross-reactivity of antibodies that can affect your joints, skin, brain, and heart.
 Complication of rheumatic can start about 2- 3 weeks after initial infection.
 Mostly, children between 6-15 years are more susceptible to developing rheumatic fever.
 Glomerular complication can begin in 1-2 weeks after infection of the throat.
-In case of skin infection, it will take 3-6 weeks and may cause problems in adults than young children.
+In

 How to stop scarlet fever spreading

 This fever is very contagious, and it spread in the tiny droplets found on infected individual’s coughs, sneezes, and breath.
 You can also as well get infected if these droplets get into your nose, eyes or mouth.
 You can even be infected through close contact with the affected person and also touching any material has these droplets.
 The following measure can be taken to stop the spread of infection: